 The secrecy paradigm’s strictures are not unique to the Fourth Amendment context, which limits law enforcement’s ability to conduct a search for the purpose of a criminal investigation without a warrant and probable cause, but also extends to the constitutional informational privacy context.
 In theory, the constitutional right to informational privacy, rooted in guarantees for substantive due process, limits the government’s ability to disclose or “out” certain information regarding us.
-But as with the Fourth Amendment context, several courts have concluded that if the information at issue has previously been exposed to anyone else, then there is no constitutional violation when the government further broadcasts the information.
+But, as with the Fourth Amendment, several courts have concluded that if the information at issue has previously been exposed to anyone else, then there is no constitutional violation when the government further broadcasts the information.
 For example, in Doe v.
 Lockwood, the Sixth Circuit Court of Appeals ruled that there was no violation of constitutional informational privacy where a municipal health commissioner allegedly disclosed that the plaintiff was HIV-positive to a local newspaper who then published the plaintiff’s identity because the plaintiff had disclosed his status to a court when requesting medical leave from prison to receive treatment for his HIV.
 Notwithstanding that the plaintiff’s prior “disclosure” to a court was not the source where the defendant health commissioner obtained the private information and notwithstanding the compelling reasons for the plaintiff’s disclosure (seeking medical treatment while in captivity), the Sixth Circuit concluded that the information at issue was already “public.”
 Therefore, the health commissioner’s alleged broadcast of the information to a local newspaper who published the information was not actionable.

-The secrecy paradigm also extends beyond constitutional privacy law to privacy tort doctrine, which, in principle, is designed to secure privacy rights against other private-party actors—including corporations.
+The secrecy paradigm also extends beyond constitutional privacy law to privacy tort doctrine, which, in principle, is designed to secure privacy rights against other private-party actors – including corporations.
 For example, the Restatement (Second) of Torts provides with regard to the tort of publication of private facts that “there is no liability for giving further publicity to what the plaintiff [themself] leaves open to the public.”
 The Restatement, in essence, embraces the idea that there is no privacy in public.
 And this premise has been advanced by the Supreme Court, which has held, for example, that no actionable privacy tort violation occurred where the press published information about a rape victim that was already in the public domain via court records.

 Lower courts have followed suit, even in egregious situations.
 For example, in Doe v.
-Peterson, plaintiff sued operators of a nude photograph website, where nude photos of plaintiff taken when she was a teenager and sent privately to her then-boyfriend were posted.
+Peterson, plaintiff sued operators of a nude photograph website, where nude photos of plaintiff taken when she was a teenager and sent privately to her then boyfriend were posted.
 The court dismissed plaintiff’s public disclosure claim, reasoning that because the photos had been previously posted by a different website, they were not private facts.
 Similarly, in Lentz v.
 City of Cleveland, the court held that the plaintiff police officer could not successfully bring a public disclosure claim pertaining to publication of his mental health history when, during the lawsuit, evidence was unearthed indicating that four years prior to the publication, the plaintiff’s mental health information had been discussed at a public Civil Service Commission hearing.
 More precisely, the disclosure was excused because, after the alleged disclosure, evidence was found indicating that the information had previously been disclosed.
-As will be outlined in more detail in Chapter 6, these examples are part of a long list over a recent decade long period (2006 to 2016) where courts have rigorously enforced the secrecy paradigm in public disclosure tort cases brought by plaintiffs of marginalized social status.
+As will be outlined in more detail in Chapter 6, these examples are part of a long list over a recent decade-long period (2006–16) where courts have rigorously enforced the secrecy paradigm in public disclosure tort cases brought by plaintiffs of marginalized social status.